 When the signal to go was finally given, the first line to go over the top was to the B Squadron and two troops from A Squadron, of which Les was a part.
 The second was the C Squadron and the other two troops from A Squadron.
 As they went over the top, it was tragic.
 The men were cut down by enemy fire before they could even move away from the trench.
 Les had no hope.

 On 27 August 1915, Samuel and Florence Connor received a telegram stating Les was reported missing on 7 August.
 By the end of the week, another telegram arrived.
 Les was dead.

 “…was killed in action…Gallipolli…7 August 15.
-So little information leaving Samuel with so many questions, questions perhaps only a doctor would dare to ask.
+So little information left Samuel with so many questions, questions perhaps only a doctor would dare to ask.